tenet-ac-za/simplesamlphp-module-entattribs/README.md

 * `class` - the name of the class, must be _entattribs:AttributeFromEntity_

 * `%replace` - replace the values of any existing SAML attributes with those from the entity attributes.
+(Default is to create a multi-valued attribute unless `%ignore` is set.)

-(Default is to create a multi-valued attribute.)
+* `%ignore` - ignore any SAML attributes that already exist.
+(Default is to create a multi-valued attribute unless `%replace` is set.)

 * `%skipsource` - do not look in the source metadata for entity attributes.
   (default is to check source metadata.)